ccchen-ccc/Revision-for-Manuscript_NCOMMS-24-25677-T/README.md

 # Massively-parallel-variant-to-function-mapping-determines-functional-regulatory-variants-of-NSCLC
 Welcome to the GitHub repository for the project titled "Massively parallel variant-to-function mapping determines functional regulatory variants of non-small cell lung cancer."
-This project focuses on identifying and understanding the regulatory functional variants associated with non-small cell lung cancer (NSCLC) using MPRA and advanced computational techniques.

 Data and code for files are organized in the /manuscript directory.